PiDiBi/market-place-template-solution/README.md

 Create VM for transfer image from other storage and create VM from this image.
 This template solution is ready for Azure Market Place (AMP)
 * create temp TransferVM and with customscript extension transfer image of OS to local storage
-* create VM from this transfered image and runs post isntall powershell script using customscript extension
+* create VM from this transfered image and runs post-install powershell script using customscript extension

 ## files
 1. Deploy-AzureResourceGroup.ps1 - edit parmeters inside or pass them - for testing deployment